VijayKumar86/P4DA-Files/README.md

 Update Jan 22 2023 4:00PM: This is the first commit.
 Update Jan 24 2023 7:05AM: Made progress with Numpy.
 Ones, Zeros, empty, eye, identity arrays.
 Update Jan 25 2023 8:30AM: Made Progress with Numpy Data Types.
 Converting an array from one dtype to another.
+Update Jan 27 2023 8:30AM: Made Progress with Numpy Indexing and Slicing.
+Slicing an array, Scalar product of Array.